5HT2/taro-bot/plugins/README.md

 ## Default plugins

-Plugins that are loaded by default when running the bot are registered with the `-plugins` flag, and the `plugin-name.go` file maintains a list of plugins which are included by "default" with the bot.

-Using this flag you are able to:
-- Disable all plugins (use `-plugins=""`)
-- Selectively load plugins on bot startup (use `-plugins="base my-plugin"`, and so on)
+Various plugins are loaded by default when using the bot, stored in the `DefaultPlugins` variable in `bot/config.go`.

+You can configure the plugins that are loaded by modifying the `config/plugins.json` file, as described in the main README.

 You are also able to change the directory that the bot looks for plugins in, which is `-pluginDir="bin"` by default.
 Changing this flag will not compile your plugins for you, the Makefile will check `plugins/` for compiling, and output them to `bin/`.